University of Florida Homepage

 Cytoneme-mediated morphogenesis Morphogen protein gradients play an essential role in the spatial regulation of patterning during embryonic development.
 The most commonly accepted mechanism of protein gradient formation involves the diffusion

-Hemaho Taboe (University of Florida, Mathematics)
+Hemaho Taboe (UF Mathematics)

 423 Little Hall